SAljar99/multi-tenant-rbac-demo/README.md

 ### Demo Flow

-1. **Login**:
+1. **Login**

-   - Select "Tenant A" or "Tenant B"
+   - Select Tenant A or Tenant B
-   - Select "admin" or "staff" role
+   - Select admin or staff role
    - Enter a username
-   - Click "Login"
+   - Click Login

-2. **Dashboard**:
+2. **Dashboard**

-   - You'll see your assigned tenant, role, and username.
+   - See the current tenant, role, and username.
-   - Click "Seed Demo Data" to populate sample orders (one-time setup).
+   - Click Seed Demo Data to populate sample orders (one-time setup).
-   - Use the "Create New Order" form to add orders.
+   - Use Create New Order to add new orders.
-   - Click status buttons to change order status (respects RBAC rules).
+   - Use status buttons to change order status (RBAC rules apply).
    - Delete button appears only for admins.

-3. **Permission Enforcement**:
+3. **Permission Enforcement**
-   - If a staff user tries to delete an order or change status to an invalid state, an error message appears.
+   - If a staff user tries to delete an order or move to an invalid status, an error message appears.
-   - All permission checks happen in `lib/orders.ts` (data-access logic).
+   - All permission checks are implemented in `lib/orders.ts` (data-access layer).

 ## Project Structure